-Servest recorded net income attributable to common shareholders of \$211.7 million or \$80.66 per basic and diluted common share for the year ended December 31, 2020.
-This compares to net income attributable to common shareholders of \$104.8 million or \$39.16 per basic and diluted common share for the year ended December 31, 2019.
-For the year, the US dollar weakened against the Canadian dollar and the result was a currency translation loss of about \$25 million.
+Senvest recorded a net income attributable to common shareholders of \$733.0 million or \$289.32 per basic and diluted common share for the year ended December 31, 2021.
+This compares to a net income attributable to common shareholders of \$211.7 million or \$80.66 per basic and diluted common share for the 2020 year.
+For the year, the US dollar did not change very much against the Canadian dollar and the result was a currency translation gain of about \$1.6 million.
 This amount is not reported in the Company's statement of income rather it's reflected in its statement of comprehensive income.
-As a result, the comprehensive income attributable to common shareholders was \$186.7 million for the year.
+As a result, the comprehensive income attributable to common shareholders was \$734.6 million for the year (\$186.7 million in 2020).

 The Company's income from equity investments was the biggest contributor to the results.
-The net change in equity investments and other holdings including securities sold short and derivative liabilities totalled \$693.9 million in the current year versus \$396.6 million in December 2019.
+The net change in equity investments and other holdings including securities sold short and derivative liabilities totaled \$2,423.8 million in the year versus \$693.9 million in 2020.

 The Senvest Master Fund (Senvest Partners Fund) is focused primarily on small and mid-cap companies.
-The fund recorded a return of 82.3% net of fees in the fourth quarter and a return of 30.6% for the year.
+The fund recorded a return of 4.7% net of fees in the fourth quarter and 86.2% for the year to date.
 With most of the long portfolio invested in small and mid-cap stocks, the fund outperformed its most relevant benchmark, the Russell 2000 for the quarter and for the year.
-The fund also outperformed the S&P 500 index for both the fourth quarter and the year, but does not consider this index as a benchmark.
-In 2019 the fund initiated an institutional share class which requires a minimum investment of \$75 million US, and includes a longer duration element, which should further enhance the stability of its capital base and its ability to make long-term investments to help generate returns for the benefit of all of our partners.
+The fund underperformed the S&P 500 index for the quarter but outperformed it for the year, even though it does not consider this index as a benchmark.
+The fund has issued an institutional share class which requires a minimum investment of \$75 million US, and includes a longer duration element, which further enhances the stability of its capital base and its ability to make long-term investments to help generate returns for the benefit of all of our partners.
 Senvest's internal capital is subject to the same liquidity provisions of the institutional share class.
+Due to the extraordinary performance of this fund over the last twelve months there have been significant redemptions over the year as certain investors look to "cash in" some of their gains.

 The Senvest Technology Partners Fund (prior name Senvest Israel Partners) was initiated in 2003 to focus on investing in Israel related companies.
-Effective January 1, 2019, the Israel Fund broadened its geographic investment mandate to focus on global technology investments.
+In 2019, the Israel Fund broadened its geographic investment mandate to focus on global technology investments.
 To better reflect the evolving global complexion of its technology investments, the Israel Fund underwent a name change to Senvest Technology Partners.
-After investing in Israel-related technology for 15 years, its holdings extend across the global technology universe.
-The Technology Fund maintains the same investment philosophy and continues to leverage the existing diligence and understanding of global technology and end markets.
-This fund recorded a return of 25.4% net of fees for the fourth quarter and 35.3% for the year (monthly results of both funds can be found on the Company's website).
+After investing in Israel-related technology for 15 years, its holdings extended across the global technology universe.
+The Technology Fund maintained the same investment philosophy and continued to leverage the existing diligence and understanding of global technology and end markets.
+This fund recorded a return of 2.6% net of fees for the fourth quarter and 26.4% for the year (monthly results of the two funds can be found on the Company's website).
 Both of these funds are consolidated into the accounts of the Company.